Lee-Yang-zero ratio method in three-dimensional Ising model: Invariance of normalized curvatures

-In this appendix, we discuss the universality of the rescaled curvatures Eq.~\eqref{eq:C_f}.
-We introduce new thermodynamic variables $\tau$ and $\eta$, which are related to the reduced temperature $t$ and the magnetic field $h$ analytically at the CP $(t,h)=(0,0)$, respectively, so that they are written as
+In this appendix, we discuss the invariance of the ratios of the normalized curvatures Eq.~\eqref{eq:C_f} under reparametrizations of thermodynamic variables.
+We introduce new thermodynamic variables $\tau$ and $\eta$, which are analytically related to the reduced temperature $t$ and the magnetic field $h$ near the CP $(t,h)=(0,0)$, respectively, such that they can be written as

 where we assume that $(\tau,\eta)=(0,0)$ corresponds to the CP and the linear terms are non-vanishing, $t_{(1)}\ne0$ and $h_{(1)}\ne0$.
 In the following, we show that the ratios of $C_f$ are invariant under the variable transformation $(t,h)\to(\tau,\eta)$ in the $L\to\infty$ limit.
 Throughout this appendix, we assume the validity of the FSS, which is justified in the vicinity of the CP in the $L\to\infty$ limit.